 Credits requirements for completing the Post-Master's Certificate of Advanced Study vary depending upon your previous educational preparation and choice of specialty.
 Students must have a Master of Science in Nursing (MS) degree to enter the program.
-Students with nurse practitioner (NP) credentials as well will require fewer credits.

 Experienced RNs may be eligible to earn up to 6 credits for life/work experience which may be applied to Advanced Practice Level courses.
 These credits are awarded based on review of a portfolio prepared by the student.